Chris Pither returns to the Dunlop Super2 Series in 2018, in a dual Garry Rogers Motorsport program that also includes the PIRTEK Enduro Cup.

 Pither cut his teeth in Formula First and Formula Ford in his native New Zealand, before competing in HQ Holdens and the Toyota Racing Series.

-He came to the attention of Aussie racing fans in the V8 Ute Series before moving into the Dunlop Series in a Kanga Loaders Falcon, finishing 11th in the series on debut in 2006.
+He came to the attention of Aussie racing fans in the V8 Ute Series before moving into Super2 in a Kanga Loaders Falcon, finishing 11th as a rookie in 2006.